CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0ClusterProfile
+### GetVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0SwitchProfile() FabricSwitchProfileRelationship`

-GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.
+GetVar0SwitchProfile returns the Var0SwitchProfile field if non-nil, zero value otherwise.

-### GetVar0ClusterProfileOk
+### GetVar0SwitchProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0SwitchProfileOk returns a tuple with the Var0SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0ClusterProfile
+### SetVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) SetVar0ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar0ClusterProfile sets Var0ClusterProfile field to given value.
+SetVar0SwitchProfile sets Var0SwitchProfile field to given value.

-### HasVar0ClusterProfile
+### HasVar0SwitchProfile

-`func (o *WorkflowWorkflowInfo) HasVar0ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0SwitchProfile() bool`

-HasVar0ClusterProfile returns a boolean if a field has been set.
+HasVar0SwitchProfile returns a boolean if a field has been set.

-### GetVar1SwitchProfile
+### GetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.
+GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.

-### GetVar1SwitchProfileOk
+### GetVar1ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1SwitchProfile
+### SetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar1SwitchProfile sets Var1SwitchProfile field to given value.
+SetVar1ClusterProfile sets Var1ClusterProfile field to given value.

-### HasVar1SwitchProfile
+### HasVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar1SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`

-HasVar1SwitchProfile returns a boolean if a field has been set.
+HasVar1ClusterProfile returns a boolean if a field has been set.

 ### GetVar2Profile